catwell/www.warp10.io/reference/frameworks/bucketizer_and.md

 link: "/warpscript/framework_bucketize"
 desc: "Compute and between the values of the interval"
 categoryTree: ["reference","frameworks"]
-oldPath: ["20-frameworks","101-framework-bucketize","103-bucketizer_and.html.md"]
 category: "reference"
 ---

 The `bucketizer.and` function applies the logical operator **AND** on all the values found in the interval to bucketize.

-The associated location and elevation are cleared.
+The associated location and elevation are those of the most recent tick of the interval.

 The `bucketizer.and` function can be applied to values of any type, when not applied to **BOOLEAN** types, the current value is considered to be **false**.